coder3101/protols/README.md

 ## ⚙️ Configuration

-Protols is configured using a `protols.toml` file, which you can place in any directory. **Protols** will search for the closest configuration file by recursively traversing the parent directories.
+Protols is configured using a `protols.toml` file, which you can place in any directory.

 ### Sample `protols.toml`